 Macchi C.99.
 Only one prototype was built and was flown a few times during 1937.
-It was powered by two Isotta Fraschini Asso engines and was armed with 4 machine guns in three positions.
+It was powered by two Isotta Fraschini Asso engines and armed with 4 machine guns in three positions.
 Not kits are known.

 Macchi C.205N Orione.
 Two prototypes were built.
 Each had increased dimensions in order to create space for more powerful armament.
 The first prototype had all 5 guns installed in the fuselage.
 The second prototype had a more conventional arrangement with two wing cannons, a cannon firing through the propellor hub and two fusealge mounted machine guns.
 SEM Models released 1/72 resin kits of both variants but it is discontinued.

 Macchi C.207.
 With a DB603 engine finally available, another project was started based on a C.206 but with all armament moved to the wings (2 pairs of cannons).
 The fuselage was nearing completion when the Armistice halted further work.
 Attempts were made to re-start the project post war with a Merlin engine but it was abandoned.
-Castoldi retired, working on C.208 and C.209 paper projects.
+Castoldi retired soon after, working on C.208 and C.209 paper projects.
 Cunarmodels released a 1/72 resin kit of the C.207.

 C.99